-Fully employed students receive education in responsible business practice that is entrepreneurial in spirit, ethical in focus, and global in orientation.
+Fully-Employed MBA students receive education in responsible business practice that is entrepreneurial in spirit, ethical in focus, and global in orientation.

-The Fully Employed Master of Business Administration (MBFE) program is designed for individuals who possess some business or managerial experience and are interested in developing their functional competencies and leadership potential.
+The Fully Employed Master of Business Administration (MBFE) is a 52-unit program designed for individuals who possess some business or managerial experience and are interested in developing their functional competencies and leadership potential.
 Students gain a solid foundation of current business management concepts, including the impacts of globalization, technology, and ethics on the future workplace.
 A significant amount of students' class assignments will require ongoing integration and application of acquired knowledge and skills by the students to their professional lives.